 Useful and engaging content that answers a searcher’s query will help you improve search visibility.
 Demonstrate expertise in your niche and position your site as an authoritative resource that searchers can come back to time and time again.

-SEO content should show E-A-T — expertise, authority, trust — a concept that Google introduced back in the 2014 version of its Search Quality Evaluator Guidelines.
-Google tries to show results that align with these three E-A-T pillars, so aim to create content that’s in-depth, authoritative, trustworthy, user-friendly, and aligned with search intent.
+SEO content should show E-E-A-T — experience, expertise, authority, trust — a concept that Google introduced back in the 2014 version of its Search Quality Evaluator Guidelines.
+Google tries to show results that align with these four E-E-A-T pillars, so aim to create content that’s accurate, in-depth, authoritative, trustworthy, user-friendly, and aligned with search intent.

 SEO Content Creation